shayandavoodii/OnlinePortfolioSelection.jl/README.md

  0.0492489   0.180437        0.0204634   0.174965
 ```
 <div align="justify">
-For further details regarding the implemented strategies and the API, please refer to the [documentation](https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/).
+For further details regarding the implemented strategies and the API, please refer to the <a href="https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/">documentation</a>.
 </div>
 <p align="right">🆙<a href="#top">Table of cotents</a></p>